 If you’re still a little confused, that’s okay.
 Ahead, we’ll talk further about what the standard cup of coffee is in ounces so you can start brewing better cups!

-How Many Ounces Is a Standard Cup of Coffee?
+How Many Ounces Is a Standard Coffee Cup Size?

 If you live in the United States and you were to grab a measuring cup right now, the measuring cup would tell you that one cup is eight ounces.